-Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Bio Mom Of Zahara Begs
+Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Begs Zahara’s Biological Mom

 — borkena (@zborkena) January 17, 2017

 “I just want her to know that I am alive and here and long to be able to speak with her.
 I do not want my daughter back but just to be in contact with her and be able to call her up and talk with her,” the Ethiopian woman said.
-Mentewab Dawit Lebiso also maintains she did not abandon her daughter.

 Lebiso said her mother and uncle suggested she put the baby up for adoption when it became obvious the family could not properly care for the infant.